 5. Pay the boatman only upon returning back to Pundaquit.
 This is to ensure that they’d pick you up on the appointed schedule.

-6. Save considerable money by pitching your own tent and experience a night lying on the sand.
+6. Save considerable money by pitching your own tent and experience sleeping on the sand.

 8. Remember that a trip to Nagsasa Cove is a camping trip.
 Be prepared to be one with nature and use rustic toilet facilities and everything else that camping entails.